guptashrey/LLM-Training-and-Fine-tuning/README.md

 ```
 - Write the generated question-answer pairs to a .json file

-The python script to process and index the text data can be found in the `scripts` folder.
+The python script to process the text data can be found in the `scripts` folder.
 Assuming you are in the same conda environment as the previous step, the python script can be run as follows:

 **1. Change directory to the scripts folder:**
 ```